Dog food reviews can be helpful when you’re comparing products.

-In general, a five star dog food is one that is high in meat content and free of suspicious chemicals or plant-based protein boosters.
+In general, a five star dog food is one that is high in meat content and free of suspicious chemicals or excessive plant-based protein boosters.

 So, does that mean a one-star dog food is bad for your dog?

 No, probably not.
 A dog food with a low star rating isn’t necessarily a bad product.

 It’s just that we believe you should always know what you’re paying for.
 So, dog foods made with by-products and less meat should, of course, cost less, too.